Dongcheon of Goguryeo: Reign

 In 238, Dongcheon was able to ally with the Wei, one of the three Chinese kingdoms in the northwestern area, in order to destroy the Gongsun family and erase its influence over Liaodong Peninsula and other areas bordering Goguryeo.
 The war on the Gongsun was a victory, but Goguryeo's ally, Wei, eventually became a new threat.

 Goguryeo consolidated its power and began to threaten the Chinese commanderies, under the nominal control of Wei.
 In 242, Dongcheon attacked a Chinese fortress near the mouth of the Yalu River leading to the Goguryeo–Wei War; in 244, Wei invaded Goguryeo and sacked Hwando.
 Dongcheon was forced to flee the capital.
-After staying in Okjeo, his forces managed to return to the long-standing capital of Hwand, in which many structures were severely destroyed, only to move its capital to present-day Pyongyang in 246.
+After staying in Okjeo, his forces managed to return to the long-standing capital of Hwando, in which many structures were severely destroyed, only to move its capital to present-day Pyongyang in 246.
 The exact location of the new capital is still disputed.

-Then, according to the Korean book the Samguk sagi, a Goguryeo general named Yu Yu approached the Wei encampment and fooled the Wei commanders into thinking that Goguryeo had come to surrender.
+According to the 12th century Korean historical text, Samguk sagi, a Goguryeo general named Yu Yu approached the Wei encampment and fooled the Wei commanders into thinking that Goguryeo had come to surrender.
 Yu Yu took this chance to murder an officer and then committed suicide, causing great confusion and discord in the Wei army.
 King Dongcheon received news of Yu Yu's death and ordered that a memorial be made for Yu Yu the Patriot.
 Then, he led his armies in the attack to push the Wei forces out of Goguryeo territory.
 General Mil U and Yu Okgu also repulsed the Wei forces.
 The Goguryeo forces won this battle, and regained all of the territory that had been lost from defeats against the Wei.
 This passage was not paralleled in Chinese records, and Hiroshi Ikeuchi points out its errors: the author of this passage in Samguk sagi regarded the region of South Okjeo and Lelang as identical, while in fact they are on opposite sides of the peninsula; also, the references to the "Eastern Department" for Yu Yu and Mil U are anachronistic, since Goguryeo did not divide the country into departments until the middle of the Goguryeo dynasty — that is, after Dongcheon's reign.
-As such, Ikeuchi considered the Samguk sagis stories to be highly fictional.
+As such, Ikeuchi considered the Samguk sagis stories to be fictional.
+KHJ Gardiner notes that the Samguk Sagi "seeks to reverse the reality of a defeat" in several instances, including an earlier conflict in 208 against forces led by Gongsun Kang in support of a claimant to the Goguryeo throne.
+According to the Samguk Sagi, the claimant supported by Kang was defeated by Gyesu, a younger brother of Sansang of Goguryeo.
+However Gardiner doubts both the existence of Gyesu as well as his victory.